Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 What about phone and wi-fi?

-With the new phone mast down the road, mobiles on O2 and Vodafone should work inside the hall.
-EE and 3 will probably not work.
+We have a phone mast in the village for O2 and Vodafone, mobiles on those networks will function at the hall.
+We are in a blank spot for EE and 3, so mobiles on those networks will have no signal at the hall.
 Or use that big red box by the kitchen – yes, it is a working phone box!

 We don’t have wi-fi in the hall.
 Those on suitable networks can use their own data.